ShawnJHL/Go/README.md

 }

-### FUNCTION VS METHOD
+### STRUCT (CUSTOM STRUCTURE)
 ---
-FUNCTION CAN BE USED ANYWHERE WHEREAS METHODS ARE ASSOCIATED WITH TYPE

-A FUNCTION IS A TYPE IN GO
+STRUCT IS A TYPE SO ALWAYS START WITH A CAPITAL LETTER

-### Struct
----
 type Vertex struct {

 	X int